hypertiny/SenchaBase/README.md

 Classes are based on [Twitter Bootstraps alerts] (http://twitter.github.com/bootstrap/components.html#alerts).

 ## Flash notices

+Flash notices appear in the header and fade out (css animation) after 3 seconds.
+[See example] (http://skit.ch/nip8)

 The following styles should be applied to the element wrapping the flash notice, ideally a ``<div>``.
 The ``<div>`` allows content of undeclared width to be centred.
 A ``<p>`` is usually nested containing the notice content and the styles are applied to this element.